mjvo/vms202d/content/slides/2019-08-26/_index.md

 --

-* "the best that has been thought and said"
+* Culture as Distinction (Hierarchies & Power)<br />"the best that has been thought and said"| High culture vs pop culture vs low culture, etc

 --

-* "the shared practices of a group, com­munity, or society, through which meaning is made out of the visual, aural, and textual world of representations."
+* Anthropological View of Culture<br />"the shared practices of a group, com­munity, or society, through which meaning is made out of the visual, aural, and textual world of representations."

 ---
 background-image: url(visual_culture.png)